UPDATE: This article was originally published in May 2015, but due to its popularity it’s been updated on 28 March 2023.

 You can contact the NYDA call centre on 0800 52 52 52, visit your local branch or download an application form on their website here.

 There are business activities that the NYDA grant programme, for moral reasons, does not support.
 These include tobacco, gambling and alcohol as primary income generators, and pyramid sales schemes.

-There are terms and conditions that must be met, including due diligence, before the grant is approved.
+Some terms and conditions must be met, including due diligence, before the grant is approved.

 The grant funding cannot be used for the following:

 – To pay back existing loans your business has.